-Prisca Chen is a board-certified and licensed acupuncturist and herbalist in New York City.
-Originally from San Francisco, California, she brings laid-back west coast vibes and high quality of care to her practice.
+Prisca is a board-certified and licensed acupuncturist and herbalist in New York City.
+Originally from San Francisco, California, she brings laid-back west coast vibes and high standards of care to her practice.
 Expect relaxing one-on-one sessions, pulling from classical acupuncture techniques, herbal medicine, and manual therapies.
 Each body is unique, so there is no "one size fits all" treatment.
 You receive full, undivided attention for your entire appointment.
-If you have any questions in between sessions, Prisca is reachable by phone or e-mail and will respond within one business day.

 Acupuncture and Traditional Chinese Medicine is an ancient practice which has been perfected over the centuries.
 It allows for a holistic way to help you recover from the many stresses of your modern lifestyle, and helps to empower you to take charge of your health and well-being.

 Why see a board-certified fertility acupuncturist?